 Any changes that may impact on continuing students are listed below.
 For all new students, the programme and general information provided in this document is correct and will be applicable for the current year.

-Significant changes made to the programme specification 2020-2021:
+Significant changes made to the English Programme Specification 2024-2025: